splitlane/SplitlaneTaiko/readme.md

 - Click [run.cmd](Versions/run.cmd)
 - Enjoy!

+### How to use: Config

+- Currently the config does not have a GUI
+- To edit the config, go into config.tpd (use a simple text editor)
+- The tpd format is very close to JSON, and you should be able to get the syntax by looking through
+- A comma is always required at the end of any key value pair
+- When setting a keybind, the syntax is `KEYCODEHERE = true,`
+  - Find the keycodes from [raylib_keys.md](readme/raylib_keys.md)

 ### How to use: Editor

 - The editor is one of the main useful features of this program